KravitzLabDevices/FED3_library/docs/index.md

 - **RightCount**: Int, number of pokes on the right nosepoke, initializes to 0
 - **rightInterval**: Int, duration of the last riht nosepoke in ms
 - **PelletCount**: Int, total number of pellets dispensed, initializes to 0
-- **retInterval**: Int, how long the pellet remained in the well before it was taken in ms. Maximum value is 60000.
+- **retInterval**: Int, how long the pellet remained in the well before it was taken in ms. Times out at 60000ms
 - **Event**: String, variable containing which type of event triggered the datalogging, options are Left, Right, or Pellet

 ---